When people hear hypercalcemia, they usually think of bones, kidneys, or heart problems. But there’s one spot often overlooked—your teeth.

 What is Hypercalcemia?

-Hypercalcemia means there’s too much calcium in your blood.
-It’s usually caused by overactive parathyroid glands, certain cancers, or excessive vitamin D intake.
-While calcium is essential for strong bones and teeth, too much of it throws your system out of balance.
+Hypercalcemia means there’s too much calcium in your bloodstream.
+It often comes from overactive parathyroid glands, certain cancers, or high doses of vitamin D supplements.
+While calcium is key for strong bones and teeth, excess levels throw off your body’s mineral balance—and yes, that includes your mouth.

 How Does It Affect Dental Health?

-Excess calcium in your bloodstream doesn’t just stay there.
-Over time, it may deposit in soft tissues, including the dental pulp and enamel.
-This can cause:
+Calcium doesn’t just float harmlessly through your bloodstream.
+Over time, it can deposit in soft tissues, including your dental pulp and enamel.
+That might lead to:

-- Enamel damage due to disrupted mineral balance
+- Enamel weakening—when your mineral balance is off

 Signs of Calcium Imbalance in Teeth